 A CAT scan uses X-rays and computers to produce an image of a cross-section of the body.
+The cross-sectional pictures are like a slice of bread taken from a freshly sliced loaf.
 This image allows your doctor to check for swollen or enlarged lymph nodes, which might mean that cancer has spread.

-Generally, a CAT scan is only used if the cancer is large, looks aggressive, or is associated with a very high PSA level.
+Generally, a CAT scan is only used if the cancer is large by physical examination, looks aggressive on microscopic examination, or is associated with a very high PSA level.

 If a dye (also called intravenous contrast material) is required for your CAT scan, you may be instructed to have a blood test first.
 The purpose of the blood test is to make sure your kidneys will be able to get rid of the dye.
 Not getting this blood test may delay your CAT scan appointment.

 Drink only clear liquids after midnight the night before your scan.
-Clear liquids include clear broth, tea, strained fruit juices, strained vegetable soup, black coffee, plain Jell-O, tomato juice, and ginger ale.
+Clear liquids include things you can see through (not including alcohol).
+Examples include clear broth, tea, strained fruit juices, strained vegetable soup, black coffee, and ginger ale.
+You may also eat plain Jell-O.

 What Happens on the Day of the Test?

 Here's what you need to know for the day of the test:

 Plan to arrive 15 minutes before your scheduled appointment time.